Mike White (baseball)

-Joyner Michael White (December 18, 1938 - August 25, 2025) was an American former professional baseball player.
+Joyner Michael White (December 18, 1938 - August 25, 2025) was an American professional baseball player.
 Primarily an outfielder, White appeared in Major League Baseball for all or parts of three seasons (1963–65) for the Houston Colt .45s / Astros.
-He is the son of the late Jo-Jo White, a former MLB outfielder and coach.
+He is the son of the late Jo-Jo White, an MLB outfielder and coach.
 Mike White threw and batted right-handed, stood 5 ft 8 in tall and weighed 160 lb.

 White attended American River Junior College, Sacramento, California, and signed with the Cleveland Indians in 1958; his father was a Cleveland scout and coach that season.
 But White suffered a serious knee injury in a 1958 intrasquad game and his career was nearly ended before it began.
 Despite constant therapy, he ran with a pronounced limp.
 White was able to play 126 minor league games in 1959 and 127 more in 1960.
 During the latter season, he batted .304 with 132 hits for the Reading Indians of the Class A Eastern League.
 But the Indians released him on December 8, 1960.